BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 *The first tenet of this package is `small footprint, low overhead`, and to be as unobtrusive as possible.
 It is installed as a standard VSIX extension.
 If you uninstall it is is gone.
 It does not leave it's fingerprints in either your computer system or your Visual Studio installation.*
 </br></br>

-### Deconstructing Connection Naming, Equivalency and SE Integration
+### Deconstructing connection naming, equivalency and SE integration
 If you're finding BlackbirdSql's RunningConnectionTable management of connections confusing, insight into it's basic rules of operation can be found [here...](RunningConnectionTable.md)
 </br></br>